5xTraining/todoo-app/README.md

 - Install [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) first.
 - Then clone or download this project.
-- Run `yarn install` to install packages needed.
+- Run `npm install` or `yarn install` to install packages needed.
-- Run `yarn run dev` to turn on development mode, and check out `http://localhost:1234`.
+- Run `npm run dev` or `yarn run dev` to turn on development mode on your local machine, and check out `http://localhost:1234`.
 - You may use any packages or frameworks as you want.
-- Happy Hacking :)
+- Happy Hacking, and all PRs are welcome :)

 ## Stacks